DeathlyCloak/Samaritan-MacOS-AI-Assistant/README.md

 Disclaimer
 When running the AI, the AI will be recording and saving the recordings as a file on your local machine.
+Project inspired by Udemy course "Learn To Create AI Assistant (JARVIS) with Python by: Arbaz Khan